-Born in New York City in 1940, I've been a member of the University of Guelph Philosophy Department since 1966.
+Born in New York City in 1940, I was a member of the University of Guelph Philosophy Department from 1966 to 2022.

 B.A., Philosophy, Queens College (City University of New York), 1962.